Diocese of Viterbo: Viterbo

 In 1192 Pope Celestine III made it the diocese of Viterbo, on territory split off from the diocese of Tuscanella, but jointly held (aeque personaliter) with that see until 1913.
 The episcopal seat was transferred from Toscanella to Viterbo.

 Viterbo was notorious as a center of heresy.
 During the episcopate of Bishop Raynerius (c.1200), the Paterini, who practiced a form of gnostic manicheanism, first appear in Viterbo.
 Pope Innocent III came to Viterbo personally in June 1207, and engaged in the search for Paterini and their sympathizers, most of whom had fled.
 They were active, however, throughout the 13th century, and were still found there in 1304.

 In the fourteenth century the clergy of Toscanella repeatedly refused to recognize the bishop elected by the chapter of Viterbo, so that Pope Clement V (1312) reserved to the Holy See the right of appointment.

 The episcopal palace was completed in 1267, under the auspices of Raynerius Gatti, Captain of the People of Viterbo for the third time.
+The papal election of 1268–1271, the longest in papal history, took place in the episcopal palace in Viterbo.
+The experience led directly to the forming of the first rules for holding a papal conclave.

 The territory of the diocese was stricken by a major earthquake on 28 May 1320.

 In 1353, Cardinal Albornoz, who was appointed Legatus a latere and Vicar in spiritualities and temporalities for all the lands in Italy subject to the dominion of the Church, came to effect the reconquest of the Papal States.
 He invested Viterbo with a siege, beginning in May 1354.
 On 23 June, Viterbo submitted, and built a fortress (Rocca) for the governor of the Patrimony.
 In 1367, during the sojourn of Pope Urban V at Viterbo, a quarrel between the populace and the retinue of one of the cardinals developed into a general uprising, which Cardinal Marcus of Viterbo, who had arrived at the papal court from Genoa on 8 September, quickly put down.
 The incident is reported in great detail by Pope Urban V himself, in the bull "Pii Patris" of 1 December 1367, in which he lifted the censures imposed upon Viterbo because of the incident.